kuler90/OrangeFramework/README.md

 pod 'OrangeFramework'
 ```

-If you don't want use frameworks or support Swift you can install only Objective-C version:
+If you don't want use frameworks and support Swift you can install only Objective-C version:

 ```ruby
 platform :ios, '8.0'